pollen-robotics/reachy-2021-docs/content/docs/installation/use-VR.md

 **Reachy 2021** is fully compatible with the **VR teleoperation application**.
 You do not need to install anything else on your robot.

-Please refer to the **teleoperation application documentation** for the installation details on the remote computer.
+Please refer to the **teleoperation application documentation** for the installation details on the remote computer *(not available yet)*.